ecepulse/software-competition/Networking-Security/README.md

 Run the level3 binary (must be on a Linux EWS Machine) to start the local server.
 You may have first have to run `chmod +x level3` in the terminal to get it to work.

 The server ("localhost", 8888 for port) is vulnerable to a bug similar to Heartbleed.
 Create a program to exploit this vulnerability to get the private key.
-You can send a string in the format "<WORD>-<Length>" and expect a response.
+You can send a string in the format "WORD-LENGTH" and expect a response.
 For example, you can send "HELLO-5", and you will get the following response: "HELLO", under normal circumstances.

 If you can reveal the entire key, put the answer in a .txt file with your submission, along with your code.
 You might get bonus points if you can tell us what the meaning/importance of the key is!